 Joseph de Maistre, father of Catholic Counter Revolution shown wearing the insignia of the Order of Saints Maurice and Lazarus.

-This website is a call – a call to Counter Revolution.
+This website is a call—a call to Counter-Revolution.

-This means, if we think of ‘to counter’ as a verb, it is a call to counter the revolutionary movements of modern times that have cost us all so very dearly.
+This means, if we think of ‘to counter’ as a verb, it is a call to counter the revolutionary movements of modern times that have cost us all so dearly.

-Still we need to define further what we mean by Counter Revolution, beyond the little we have offered already (for example, here).
+Still, we need to define further what we mean by Counter-Revolution, beyond the little we have offered already (for example, here).

-And so we begin a little series towards defining the nature of Counter Revolution.
+And so we begin a little series towards defining the nature of Counter-Revolution.

 And it is not easy to define, for the term has taken on divergent meanings in different historical contexts.